superfeedr/documentation/contents/subscribers.md

 ### Other

 When subscribing to any other HTTP resource, we will compute a signature from the bytes including in the document.
-When we fetch that resource again (after at least 5 minutes), if the signature changed, we will send you the whole document again.
+When we fetch that resource again, if the signature changed, we will send you the whole document again.

 Timestamps, changing tracking codes... etc may create false positives.